Preliminary Crash Report Says Ethiopian Airlines Crew Complied With Procedures

 As NPR's Russell Lewis has reported, the similarities involve an anti-stall system on both jets, the MCAS, designed to push the nose of the plane down if flight control systems sense a problem with low air speed.
 Both the planes appeared to ascend and descend erratically, suggesting the pilots struggled to maintain control.

-The two crashes killed a combined 346 people and led to the plane being grounded in dozens of countries across the world, including the United States.
+The two crashes killed a combined 346 people and led to Max 8 being grounded in dozens of countries across the world, including the United States.

 Boeing continues to work on a software fix for its flight control systems, which was initially slated to be submitted to the FAA last week.
 But the FAA said in a statement on Monday that it now expects Boeing's submission in the coming weeks.